10 Things to Do on Day One of Your Blog

 Technical Tasks for Your Blog

-Here are five technical components of your blog that you need to take care of prior to writing a single post.
+Here are three technical components of your blog that you need to take care of prior to writing a single post.

 The money is in the list … If I could do one thing differently, I would have started building my list earlier … The most important call to action for bloggers is to encourage people to subscribe.